A Simple "Motivation" Can Enhance Reinforcement Finetuning of Large Reasoning Models: Experiment

 \subsection{Main Results}

-To demonstrate the effectiveness of \texttt{MeRF} in the reinforcement finetuning process, we compare the performance of \texttt{MeRF} with the RLVR baseline on the K\&K logic puzzle dataset.
-The results in Figure \ref{fig:curve} show that \texttt{MeRF} achieves a significant improvement over the RLVR baseline in the validation accuracy within the training process, revealing the remarkable effectiveness of the motivation-enhanced learning for reinforcement finetuning, with only injecting the in-context motivation.
-In addition, we also observe that the response length of \texttt{MeRF} is comparable with the RLVR models, indicating our method of more efficient reasoning capability.
+To demonstrate the effectiveness of \textbf{MeRF} in the reinforcement finetuning process, we compare the performance of MeRF with the RLVR baseline on the K\&K Logic Puzzle.
+The results in Figure~\ref{fig:all_curve} show that \textbf{MeRF} consistently achieves a significant improvement over the RLVR baseline in the validation accuracy during the training process, across different model sizes and model families, revealing the remarkable effectiveness of the motivation-enhanced reinforcement finetuning, with simply injecting the in-context motivation.

-The results in Table \ref{main-result} present the validation accuracy in the evaluation of different difficulty levels, comparing the performance of \texttt{MeRF} with the RLVR baseline, startpoint model, and other well-known models. \texttt{MeRF} achieves a significant improvement on the logic reasoning tasks from the startpoint Qwen2.5-7B-Instruct, with only hundreds of training steps, outperforming the RLVR baseline and even some commercial models in all difficulty levels including OOD scenarios.
-The results of the other baseline models suggest that K\&K logic puzzles are challenging tasks for LLMs, and unseen in the training of most models, which further validates the fitness of K\&K logic puzzles for analyzing the reasoning capabilities of RLVR models, and the effectiveness of \texttt{MeRF} in the reinforcement finetuning process.
+The results in Table~\ref{main-result} present the validation accuracy in the evaluation of different difficulty levels, comparing the performance of \textbf{MeRF} with the RLVR baseline, startpoint model, and other well-known models. \textbf{MeRF} achieves a significant improvement on the logic reasoning tasks from the startpoint Qwen2.5-7B-Instruct, with only hundreds of training steps, outperforming the RLVR baseline and even some commercial models in all difficulty levels including OOD scenarios.
+The results of the other baseline models suggest that K\&K logic puzzles are challenging tasks for LLMs, and unseen in the training of most models, which further proves the fitness of K\&K logic puzzles for analyzing the reasoning capabilities of RLVR models in our experiments, and the effectiveness of \textbf{MeRF} in the reinforcement finetuning process.